The History of the Kappa Sigma (ΚΣ) Chapter of ΦΜΑ

 In April 1951, the Beta Lambda chapter of Sigma Alpha Iota was established at Valparaiso University.
 For whatever reason, the men of music at Valpo did not similarly organize at that time.
 A "fraternity fever" of sorts must have been in the air, as the 1950's saw each of Valpo's local social fraternities initiated as chapters of various national fraternities, one right after another.
 During this time, various students tinkered with the idea of a men's music fraternity on campus, but it was not until 1960 that anything of any substance materialized.

 By the fall of 1960, Kenneth Lundberg (a sophomore Music Education student) had taken it upon himself to thoroughly investigate the various music fraternities, and came to the decision that the one that would be the best for the musically-inclined men of Valpo was Phi Mu Alpha Sinfonia.
 On October 28, he contacted the fraternity regarding the possibility of forming a chapter at Valparaiso University.
 Three days later, the fraternity responded with the list of requirements for becoming a chapter.
-Even before the decision was made to actively pursue this course, the organizers were torn between the extremes of professional & social; the former path would create an inbred group of "music snobs" with little or no contact with the rest of the world, and the latter would create yet another party fraternity with nothing to differentiate it from the other social Greek fraternities on campus.
+Even before the decision was made to actively pursue this course, the organizers were torn between the extremes of professional & social; the former path could potentially create a group of "music elitists" with too much emphasis on musical ability rather than the appreciation of music, and the latter would potentially create a group that would not be dedicated to the ideals of musical excellence and advancement.
 The early members of the chapter wanted to walk the fine line of balance between those two positions.

 On February 9, 1961, the group of interested men got together for a planning meeting.
 A few weeks later, on March 21, the group elected a provisional administration, with Ken Lundberg as the first president and Dr. Newman Powell as the first Faculty Advisor.
 Over the next few weeks, the group worked on completing the requirements for establishing a chapter of Phi Mu Alpha Sinfonia at Valparaiso Univerisity.

-The first few years of the chapter were marked by friction with the local SAI chapter, both because SAI was no longer the only musical organization on campus, and because the SAIs often viewed the fledgling chapter more as little brothers than as equals.
-The tension between the professional and social sides of the organization was also present, but the chapter made a concerted effort to be as musically involved on campus as possible, but to also have as much non-musical fun as possible.
+The tension between the professional and social sides of the organization was present in the early years, but the chapter made a concerted effort to be as musically involved on campus as possible, but to also have as much non-musical fun as possible.
 These efforts lasted throughout much of the chapter's first decade.
-The chapter histories speak of "smokers," toga parties, new member raids and the like, but right along with that were attempts to save the campus radio station, writing for the music columns in the fine arts section of the campus newspaper, staging frequent performances of great music, and the like--even the coup of having the O.P.
+The chapter histories speak of parties and social gatherings, but right along with that were attempts to save the campus radio station, writing for the music columns in the fine arts section of the campus newspaper, staging frequent performances of great music, and the like--even the coup of having the O.P.
 Kretzmann, who had been university president for some twenty years at that point, publically state that Phi Mu Alpha Sinfonia was the first student organization on campus that he had any desire to join.
 (This statement was made when he was made an honorary member of the chapter.)

 January 1970 began with the election of a new executive board.
 Caucus Chairman Phil Hahn became the new President, and things started to turn around.
 There were some fits and starts, as is typical when an organization attempts to climb up after hitting rock bottom, but things were definitely on the mend.

 The 1980's saw a period of strong growth for the chapter, in part because the fine balance between professional and social elements started tipping more toward the social side.
-The only historical data that remains from this period are yearly photo albums and reminiscinces passed down from super-senior to freshman new members.
-This period saw the closest the chapter got to being a truly social fraternity; keggers were common, and there were times that anyone who walked by the house got recruited or when listening to the radio might count as an interest in music.
-Luckily, those particular times were the extreme, and throughout it all there was still the fervent desire to promote high standards in creativity, performance, education, and research in music, even if one wasn't overflowing with personal musical talent oneself.
+The only historical data that remains from this period are yearly photo albums and reminiscences passed down from super-senior to freshman new members.
+Throughout it all, there was still the fervent desire to promote high standards in creativity, performance, education, and research in music, even if one wasn't overflowing with personal musical talent oneself.
 The decade began with the chapter performing the national anthem at Chicago's Wrigley Field, and ended with the chapter large enough to have a large pool of talented musicians to draw from for any occasion that might arise.

 On February 27, 1967, the chapter purchased a house of its own at 810 Brown Street, which was even closer to campus than the Lincolnway house.
 They moved from Lincolnway to Brown Street in June of that year, and the chapter has remained in that house to this day.
 In 1981, the mortgage was burned; the house is 100% Kappa Sigma's.